Attention Sinks as Internal Signals for Hallucination Detection in Large Language Models: Datasets Details

-Here, we provide details on QA and reasoning datasets used to generate hallucination datasets.
-We selected them based on their prevalence in the literature regarding hallucination in LLMs.
-Further details are provided in \cref{tab:upstream_datasets}.
+Here, we provide details on the QA and reasoning datasets used to generate hallucination datasets.
+We selected them based on their prevalence in the literature on hallucination in LLMs.
+Further details are provided in \Cref{tab:upstream_datasets}.